TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.2.8 =
+* Updated translation file to add text for new option introduced in 5.2.7

 = 5.2.7 =
 * Added option to replace image with link name if no image is assigned to a link